Thomas J. Autzen: Early years

 Born to Danish immigrants in the bayside town of Hoquiam, Washington, Autzen grew up around logging.
 His father Peter (1854–1918) spent his early adult life working successfully as a logger through much of the late 1800s.
 In 1902, Peter purchased an established Northwest wood products mill, originally known as Doernbecher and Holbrook.
 Once the Autzen family took over management, they renamed the mill "Portland Manufacturing Company."
 Under Peter's leadership, management at the St. Johns-based mill began pioneering some of the nation's earliest known, mass-produced, plywood panels.
 A self-engineered glue spreader, which allowed "plys" of wood to easily bond during mass-production, helped drive production levels to a new high.
 Thomas J. Autzen and the mill's superintendent, Oscar Mason, are credited with developing the device and marketing it into the company's greatest asset.

 Autzen graduated from Oregon State University in 1909 with a degree in electrical engineering.
-Known as Oregon Agricultural College during this period, Autzen became active in campus life and joined several clubs, including the Amicitia Literary Society, the Orange staff, the Associated Students, and the college branch of the American Institute of Electrical Engineers.
+Autzen became active in university campus life and joined several clubs, including the Amicitia Literary Society, the Orange staff, the Associated Students, and the college branch of the American Institute of Electrical Engineers.